-If your urologist suspects a kidney stones, they will ask questions about your medical history including diet, fluid intake, family history and lifestyle.
-Additionally, they will order blood and urine tests, ultrasound, abdominal x-rays and likely a CT scan.
+If your urologist suspects kidney stones, they will ask questions about your medical history including diet, fluid intake, family history, and lifestyle.
+Additionally, they will order blood and urine tests, ultrasound, abdominal x-rays, and likely a CT scan.
 Once a stone is identified treatment options will be given to you.
 You may read more about treatment options here.

-Dr Shridharani is an expert in diagnosing and treating kidney stones.
-He has performed over a thousand kidney stone procedures and will get you on the right track to preventing the stones from returning with medical therapy.
-He is a top rated urologist in the Chattanooga, Tennessee, Alabama and Northern Georgia area.
+Dr. Shridharani is an expert in diagnosing and treating kidney stones.
+He has performed over a thousand kidney stone procedures and will get you on the right track to prevent the stones from returning with medical therapy.
+He is a top-rated urologist in the Chattanooga, Tennessee, Alabama and Northern Georgia area.
 Please contact us with your concerns.
-We will listen, answer your questions, explain your condition and provide stellar services to address your specific needs.
+We will listen, answer your questions, explain your condition, and provide stellar services to address your specific needs.

 Dr. Shridharani offers advanced treatment for kidney stones in Chattanooga and Knoxville TN, Northern Georgia, Huntsville AL and the surrounding areas.
 Call (423) 778-4MEN (4636) to schedule an appointment today!